 You did the right thing, right?

-Does this annual clothing purge you do make you… a wishcycler?
+Does this annual clothing purge make you…a wishcycler?

 The short answer is, yes.